Memberships & Associations

 4. End with a strong emotional appeal or call-to-action.

-3. Social media: Use these platforms to showcase member testimonials and highlight unique aspects of your value proposition.
+3. Social media: Use these platforms to showcase member testimonials as these substantiate what your value proposition promises.

 Back to Contents